Lost Highway (Bon Jovi album): Background

-In the summer of 2006, Jon Bon Jovi revealed that he and Richie Sambora were planning to go to Nashville, Tennessee to record the next Bon Jovi album.
+In the summer of 2006, Jon Bon Jovi revealed that he and Richie Sambora were planning to go to Nashville, Tennessee, to record the next Bon Jovi album.
 Their intention was to write songs and record duets with famous country songwriters and artists.
 Jon explained: "I'm thinking of a Nashville sessions record.
 I'd like to knock out a quick record with a few country writers and artists and me and Richie.
 I'd like to get two or three artists to do duets with.
 I'd like to give a couple of Nashville songwriters a chance to shine, and Richie and I would write a few songs to prove we could hold our own with these guys."
 Band members went to Nashville in September 2006. and by December they had written, recorded and prepared for mixing ten out of twelve songs.
 In early 2007, Jon Bon Jovi pulled back the album and wrote five more songs and two of them made the album.

-Bon Jovi had a lot of success with 'Who Says You Can't Go Home', the second single from Have a Nice Day (2005).
+Bon Jovi had success with 'Who Says You Can't Go Home', the second single from Have a Nice Day (2005).
 It reached #1 on U.S. Billboard Hot Country Songs chart making Bon Jovi the first rock band to top that chart.
-The song also won a Grammy award and People's Choice Award.
+The song also won a Grammy Award and People's Choice Award.
 Inspired by its success, the band thought of making a country-influenced Bon Jovi album in Nashville.
 Jon contacted L.A.
 Reid from Island and told him about the idea and through the conversation he realized the downside of making that kind of album, but he still wanted to do it because he wanted to express his artistic freedom.
 When the band came to Nashville, they didn't know what kind of album it would be, but they knew what they would write about.